 What we don’t: You’ll get better weather protection with a rigid hardshell.

-The SnowDrifter was updated for winter 2024, and the latest version features a new aesthetic and colorways, stretchier material, and a more sustainable design (including 100% recycled fabric and fully PFC-free waterproofing).
+The SnowDrifter was updated last winter, and the latest version features a revised aesthetic and colorways, a stretchier material, and a more sustainable design (including a 100%-recycled fabric and fully PFC-free build).
 Patagonia’s premium PowSlayer ($749) is another backcountry option, but our resounding vote goes to the SnowDrifter for its more breathable and mobile build (not to mention, it’s $300 less).
-It’s true that the stretchy face fabric sacrifices some protection in high winds and wet snow compared to a burly Gore-Tex Pro model like the PowSlayer, but in most cases, the tradeoffs are worth it for high-output efforts on the skin track.
+It’s true that the stretchy face fabric sacrifices some protection in high winds and wet snow compared to a burly Gore-Tex Pro model like the PowSlayer, but in most cases, the trade-offs are worth it for high-output efforts on the skin track.
 On the other hand, Patagonia’s Stormstride ($499) is an even lighter and more streamlined design.
-But the SnowDrifter still is their most well-rounded and versatile jacket for uphill enthusiasts, earning it our top backcountry pick for the 2024 season...
-Read in-depth review
+But the SnowDrifter still is their most well-rounded and versatile jacket for uphill enthusiasts, earning it our top backcountry pick for the 2024-2025 season...
+Read in-depth review (previous version)

 See the Patagonia SnowDrifter